angusjlowe/rtrunc/README.md

-[rtrunc]("https://github.com/angusjlowe/rtrunc") is a small package to compute randomized truncations of pure quantum states, optimized with respect to the following distance measures (as of the current version): (i) trace distance and (ii) robustness.
+<a href="https://github.com/angusjlowe/rtrunc">rtrunc</a> is a small package to compute randomized truncations of
+pure quantum states, optimized with respect to the following distance measures (as of the current version): (i) trace distance and (ii) robustness.